Wider Curriculum and Activities

 These clubs are not only for students wishing to be considered for school team selection but also for students who would like to improve their fitness, develop their skills and enjoy some physical activity with their peers.
 The PE department will be happy to help with queries about any Sports Club.

-- If a student is selected for a school sports team, information is posted on the team board outside the PE office in E Block.
+• If a student is selected for a school sports team, information is posted via the Team Google Classroom.

-- Students are responsible for informing their parents of the details of fixtures including timings and arranging to be collected afterwards.
+• Students are responsible for informing their parents of the details of fixtures including timings and arranging to be collected afterwards.
+Parents must complete medical and consent forms, which are emailed directly.

-- Some Sports Clubs run at lunchtime to ensure participation rates are high.
+• Some Sports Clubs run at lunchtime to ensure participation rates are high.
 Because a large number of our students travel by bus, they've not been able to attend clubs after school.
-In winter, many after-school sports clubs have been cancelled previously due to lack of light and poor weather.

 What to do if you want to go to a lunchtime sports club: